-Ontologies were collected using a semi-automatic process, engaging contributors, who suggested which ontologies to be included in the catalogue, populators, who added new ontologies directly into the catalogue on-line, and metadata curators, who reviewed, improved and completed the metadata of ontologies already in the catalogue.
+Ontologies were collected using a semi-automatic process, engaging contributors, who suggested which ontologies to be included in the catalogue, populators, who added new ontologies directly into the catalogue online, and metadata curators, who reviewed, improved and completed the metadata of ontologies already in the catalogue.
 As a result, 70 ontologies were included in the catalogue during the whole project duration (32 ontologies in the first year, and 38 in the second year of the project).

-The current ontology offer represented in the catalogue provides good coverage of the relevant domains, although some are missing.
-In addition, a number of new domains not identified before as part of Level 1 nor Level 2 are included in the catalogue.
+The current ontology offer represented in the catalogue provides full coverage of the domains defined for Level 1 (Temporal, Organisational, Statistical, Spatial/Geographical, and Measurement) and only two domains of the level 2 (Energy, climate zone, weather, environmental, building, occupancy, user behaviour) are not covered, namely climate zone and environmental.
+In addition, a number of new domains not identified before as part of Level 1 nor Level 2 are covered by the ontologies in the catalogue.

 Current availability of Open Linked Data(sets) related to energy in general was found to be quite limited.
-Nine datasets were collected in the first year, and another nine new datasets have been included for this second and final version.
+Nine datasets were collected in the first year, and ten new dataset have been included for this second and final version.

 Gap analysis revealed deficits in the supply of ontologies and datasets in both interoperability areas.
-Though the catalogue of ontologies appears quite large, some ontologies are much specialised and others very generic, leaving some relevant conceptual areas with poor coverage.
+Though the catalogue of ontologies appears quite large, some ontologies are very specialised and others very generic, leaving some relevant conceptual areas with poor coverage.
 As with ontologies, the current availability of open linked data falls very short of what could be envisioned.
 For both domains, energy management systems and energy measurement and validation, there is a significant opportunity to improve the offer of ontologies and to encourage publication of more linked open data.

-The work carried out in work package 2 and 3 provides a solid basis for any stakeholder wishing to take advantage of linked data by providing the necessary tools in the form of a comprehensive catalogue with available ontologies and datasets.
+The work carried out in work package 3 and in cooperation with work package 2 provides a solid basis for any stakeholder wishing to take advantage of linked data by providing the necessary tools in the form of a comprehensive catalogue with available ontologies and datasets.
 This technical basis combined with the comprehensive guidelines produced as part of work package 4 enables stakeholders to produce Linked Data and raises awareness of the opportunities it offers Smart Cities towards becoming interoperable.